STAVROS NIARCHOS FOUNDATION

-In the context of the new preventive measures against the spread of the coronavirus announced by the Government, including the suspension of the operation of theatres for one month starting from 3 November 2020, the Greek National Opera announces:
+In the context of the preventive measures against the spread of the coronavirus, the Greek National Opera announces the suspension of the performance of Don Quixote

-Due to the Covid-19 pandemic the opera will be presented in John Longstaff’s instrumentation for reduced orchestra
+Due to the Covid-19 pandemic the ballet will be presented in John Longstaff’s instrumentation for reduced orchestra